pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/readme.md

 TODO : Imagine how to add an activity that checks first if the Threat Response Token is valid or not, before asking for a new token !

-A easy way to do this is to try to send a REST API call to Threat Response and check the status code.
+An easy way to do this is to try to send a REST API call to Threat Response and check the status code.

 It's up to you !